atishay/vscode-allautocomplete/README.md

 * `AllAutocomplete.ignoredWords`: Words to ignore(separated by AllAutocomplete.whitespace) from autocomplete.
 * `AllAutocomplete.updateOnlyOnSave`: Do not update the autocomplete list unless the document is saved.
 * `AllAutocomplete.excludeFiles`: Glob pattern for files to exclude from autocomplete search.
+* `AllAutocomplete.languageWhitespace`: Regex for splitting whitespace (Language specific).
+Specify as a map with a language ID and regex.

 ## Known Issues